nheoshikuyanhemo/PlumeFeatherWings/README.md

 #### This contract is far from perfect and may still contain many errors.

-This page contains only Solidity files and png logo images. for PlumeFeatherWings Token creation will start after 90 days of plume mainnet no clear Tokenomics, just pure meme
+This page contains only Solidity files and png logo images. for PlumeFeatherWings Token will be launch after 90 days of plume mainnet no clear Tokenomics, just pure meme

 X https://x.com/PFWmeme